pkovarynng/CarND-PID-Control-Project/writeup_report.md

 The proportional error term, p_error in the code, is the CTE.
 The product Kp \* p_error is the component of the steering angle that is proportional to the CTE.
 The effect of this component is that the vehicle oscillates around the center line.
 If I set only the Kp component in the code to non-zero and left the other two coeffs as zero then the oscillations became large around the first turn and the vehicle lost the road very shortly.

 The differential error term, d_error in the code, is the difference of the CTEs at the current and the previous timestamps.
-The product Kd \* d_error is the component of the steering angle that mitigates the oscillation effects of the proportional component.
+The product Kd \* d_error is the component of the steering angle that mitigates the large oscillation effects of the proportional component.
 And indeed, if I used Kd along with Kp, then the steering no longer oscillated around turns, the vehicle could make it through the first turn of the track and then could successfully finish a whole lap.

 The integral error term, i_error in the code, is the cummulative error, the sum of the CTEs up to the current timestamp.
 The product Ki \* i_error is the component of the steering angle that can compensate for a bias from incorrectly calibrated steering.
 I did not find that the vehicle in the simulator preferred one of the two sides, so I did not use this coefficient, left it at zero.

 ## Final Parameters

 The final parameters, the PID coefficients, were chosen through manual tuning.
-The final set of values were the following:
+The final set of values are the following:

 | coeff name | value |
 |:----------:|:---------------------:|